mribeirodantas/vidente/README.md

 # vidente

-vidente is an R package that contains tools to parse and analyze the Surveillance, Epidemiology, and End Results (SEER) Program database.
-Though there are other R packages with similar goals, they're either too limited or too focused in one way of parsing/analyzing it. vidente has been developed making sure it will be useful to anyone willing to analyze SEER data, or at least parse its ASCII data files.
+vidente is an R package that contains tools to parse and preprocess the Surveillance, Epidemiology, and End Results (SEER) Program database.
+There are other R packages with similar goals, but they're either too limited or too focused in one way of parsing/preprocessing/analyzing SEER data. vidente has been developed to make sure it will be useful to anyone willing to analyze SEER data, regardless of technical knowledge.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+I do not consider it to be ready for production yet, even though I already use it in my analyses.

 ### Installing